Tech5G5G/Mica-Visual-Studio/README.md

 ## Compatibility

-In order to use Mica Visual Studio, you must be using:
+Mica Visual Studio is meant to be used with:
 * Visual Studio 2026 or later
 * Windows 11 or later